puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

     Exiting; no certificate found and waitforcert is disabled

-No problem, we just have to sign the certificate.
+No problem, you just have to sign the certificate.
+(If you prefer a GUI, you can do this easily through the PE console.
+For now, we'll show you how to do it from the command line.)

+<div class = "lvm-task-number"><p>Task 13:</p></div>

 First, exit your SSH session to return to the your Puppet master node.

     exit